 1. Authorization for non-DOE/NNSA FFRDCs: The Federal agency sponsoring the FFRDC contractor must authorize in writing the use of the FFRDC contractor on the proposed project and this authorization must be submitted with the application.
-The use
+The use of a FFRDC contractor

-2. Authorization for DOE/NNSA FFRDCs: The cognizant DOE contracting officer must authorize in writing the use of a DOE/NNSA FFRDC contractor on the proposed project and this authorization should be submitted with the application, if available, and in any case, must be submitted prior to any award.
+2. Authorization for DOE/NNSA FFRDCs: The cognizant DOE contracting officer must authorize in writing the use of a DOE/NNSA FFRDC contractor on the proposed project and this authorization should be submitted with the application, if available.
 The following wording is acceptable for this authorization.